Whey vs Casein Price Per Gram of Protein: Which Is Cheaper?

 Before Bed

-This is casein's specialty.
-It forms a gel in your stomach and releases amino acids over 6-8 hours.
-You're essentially feeding your muscles while you sleep.
-If you train hard and have the budget, bedtime casein can help.
+Casein forms a gel in your stomach and releases amino acids over 6-8 hours.
+This feeds your muscles while you sleep.
+If you train hard and can afford it, bedtime casein helps.

 Long Days Without Meals

-Some jobs or schedules make regular eating difficult.
-Casein's slow release helps bridge those gaps.
-That said, a balanced meal would usually be better and cheaper than casein powder.
+Some schedules make regular eating difficult.
+Casein's slow release helps during long gaps between meals.
+A balanced meal would be better and cheaper, but casein works when you can't eat real food.

 Most people don't need casein.
-Whey works fine post-workout, and whole food meals handle the rest of your day.
-If you're advanced enough that nighttime protein matters, you probably already know who you are.
+Whey works fine post-workout, and whole food meals cover the rest of your day.
+If you're training at a level where nighttime protein timing matters, you already know it.

-For everyone else: buy quality whey, hit your protein targets, and don't overthink it.
-The difference between whey and casein is smaller than the difference between hitting your protein goals and missing them.
+For everyone else: buy whey, hit your daily protein target, and move on.
+The difference between whey and casein matters less than hitting your protein goals consistently.

 Frequently Asked Questions